 “Oh baby, that one is WAY outta here!”
 Steve Zabriskie declared.
-The time was 10:44 PM Central Standard.
+The time was 10:44 PM Central Daylight.
 We know that because WOR’s replay showed Darryl’s rocket on Dayley’s 1-1 pitch — “one curveball too many,” according to Ralph Kiner — smacking into and bouncing off the clock along the facing of Busch Stadium’s right field upper deck.

 Zabriskie: “Right fielder Andy Van Slyke didn’t even move.”